google/exposure-notifications-server/docs/server_deployment_options.md

 ---
 layout: default
 ---
-# Google Exposure Notification Server
+# Google Exposure Notification Key Server

 ## Server deployment options

-This document describes possible strategies for building and hosting the Exposure Notification Server components.
+This document describes possible strategies for building and hosting the Exposure Notification Key Server components.
 You should use this information explore and compare trade-offs when making hosting decisions.

-The Exposure Notifications Server can be deployed in the following
+The Exposure Notification Key Server can be deployed in the following
 environments:

 * Fully self-hosted or on-premises